Mocius: Legacy

 The Emperor Anastasius I Dicorus (491-518) built an open air cistern, to supply water to the city of Constantinople (today's Istanbul).
 It is the third of the Late Roman Period cisterns and the largest in the city, named after the saint who was venerated in a nearby church.
 In Turkish, it is called "Altı Mermer Çukurbostanı".
 It has been converted into the Fatih Educational Park, but the ancient walls are still standing.

+Church of St Mokios

+A church dedicated to saint Mocius is said to have been built by Constantine I on top of a temple of Zeus.
+It was rebuilt by Pulcheria, Marcian or possibly Justinian I and restored again by Basil I in the 9th century.
+It was located between the Theodosian and Constantinian walls, perhaps to the west of the cistern named after the saint and close to the monastery of Theotokos ta Mikra Romaiou.
+The monastery also included a hospital and xenodochium and it is possible that the 11th century physician Ibn Butlan wrote his work The Physicians' Banquet in this monastery during his stay in Constantinople.